Tuesday, 30 September 2014

 6.Kitchen sink drama

-There have been times when, as a scene unfolds in front of me, I find it difficult to believe that what I am watching is not being stage-managed.
+There have been times when, as a scene unfolds, I find it difficult to believe that what I’m watching is not being stage-managed.
 Yet these dramas are often played out in the most mundane of circumstances.
-I shall never forget one particular drama that was acted out as I was washing the dishes during the particularly cold winter of 2009-10 – a kitchen sink drama if ever there was one.
+I shall never forget one particular drama that was acted out as I was washing the dishes during the particularly cold winter of 2009-10: a kitchen sink drama if ever there was one.

 As is so often the case, it started with a glimpse of movement.
-This time it was directly beneath the window, and once again my first guess, that it was a bird ducking underneath the small gate, was wrong.
+This time it was directly beneath the window, and once again my first guess, that it was a bird ducking underneath the gate, was wrong.
 I leant forward to see what had distracted me from my chores (it doesn’t take very much) and was quite surprised to see that it was a stoat, struggling to make its way out of the drive towards the bridge.
-The reason for its exertions was shockingly clear – visible to the right of its head, which it held impossibly high, were the wings of a small bird, probably a chaffinch, still flapping desperately.
+The reason for its exertions soon became shockingly clear.
+To the right of its head, which it was holding impossibly high, I could now see the wings of a small bird, probably a chaffinch, still flapping desperately as it tried to escape.

 The whole episode had lasted no more than ten seconds, but what an experience!
-How many hours, days or even years would I have to sit with a camera to capture such a sequence of events?
+How many hours, days, or even years, would I have to sit with a camera to capture such a sequence of events?
 The lesson, of course, is ‘be vigilant’.
-Anyone interested in wildlife can be a witness to such events, as long as their eyes are open and not glued to the washing-up bowl or the television.
+Anyone interested in wildlife can be a witness to such dramas, as long as your eyes are open, and not glued to the television or your ‘phone.

 No comments: